paul-hammant/tbd/content/game-changers/index.md

 A mission a year or so before that for UK retailer Dixons, saw Sam and Dave accumulate a number of other DevOps emergent practices, they'd get to reuse and refine on the AOL mission.

-## HP LaserJet Book (2012)
+## Case Study: A Practical Approach To Large Scale Agile Development (2012)

 Gary Gruver, Mike Young, and Pat Fulghum wrote
-[A Practical Approach To Large Scale Agile Development](https://www.amazon.com/dp/0321821726) to describe the multi-year transformation programme in the HP LaserJet Firmware division.
+"A Practical Approach To Large Scale Agile Development"{{< ext url="https://www.amazon.com/dp/0321821726" >}} to describe the multi-year transformation programme in the HP LaserJet Firmware division.
 In 2008, there were over 400 engineers dotted around the world working on over 10 million lines of printer firmware code in the HP LaserJet Firmware division.
 There were 10+ long-lived release feature branches (one for each product variant), with 1 week required for a build and